-Rob has written music for large and small ensembles, solo instruments, live electronics, and installations, as well as electroacoustic and algorithmic music.
+Robert Wannamaker is a composer, improviser, music theorist, mathematician, and educator.
+He has written music for large and small ensembles, solo instruments, live electronics, and installations, as well as electroacoustic and algorithmic music.
 His music reflects his interests in the physicality and perception of sound, sonic environments, extended performance techniques, tuning systems, noise, gradual processes, and algorithmic composition.
-His works have been performed in Europe and North America by Ensemble Ascolta, Shadow Language Electric Guitar Quartet, SONOR Ensemble, the JACK Quartet, Ensemble Chronophonie, The Nonsense Company, János Négesy & Päivikki Nykter, Angharad Davies, Barbara Lüneberg, and others.
+His works have been performed in Europe and North America by the JACK Quartet, Ensemble Ascolta, Shadow Language Electric Guitar Quartet, SONOR Ensemble, Ensemble Chronophonie, The Nonsense Company, Mattie Barbier, Angharad Davies, Barbara Lüneberg, János Négesy & Päivikki Nykter, Vicki Ray, Andrew Tholl, and others.